History of the Tampa Bay Buccaneers: 2007: A return to grace

-2007 began well for the Buccaneers, as they made a splash in the off season signing veteran quarterback Jeff Garcia, linebackers Cato June and Patrick Chukwurah, and former New York Jets fullback B.J.
+In 2007, the Buccaneers signed veteran quarterback Jeff Garcia, linebackers Cato June and Patrick Chukwurah, and former New York Jets fullback B.J.
 Askew.
-However, they suffered heavy losses also, releasing three-time pro bowl defensive end Simeon Rice and starting middle linebacker Shelton Quarles, both of whom spent the majority of their career in Tampa Bay.
-Further disappointment came in the form of a neck injury sustained by 6-time pro bowler and 12-year veteran fullback Mike Alstott in a preseason match against the New England Patriots.
-The injury placed Alstott on injured reserve for the rest of the season, and ultimately led to his retirement in January 2008.
+They released three-time Pro Bowl defensive end Simeon Rice and starting middle linebacker Shelton Quarles, both of whom spent the majority of their career in Tampa Bay.
+Six-time Pro Bowler and 12-year veteran fullback Mike Alstott suffered a neck injury in a preseason match against the New England Patriots.
+The injury placed Alstott on injured reserve for the rest of the season and led to his retirement in January 2008.

-The regular season began with a crushing 20–6 loss to the Seattle Seahawks in Qwest Field.
-But by week 6 the Bucs had turned their fortunes around and had a record of 4–2, including home victories against division rivals the Carolina Panthers and the New Orleans Saints.
-Running Back Carnell “Cadillac” Williams suffered a season-ending torn patellar tendon in a week 4 home victory over the Panthers, which contributed to a 33-14 blowout loss to former Bucs head coach Tony Dungy's Indianapolis Colts the next week.
+The regular season began with a 20–6 loss to the Seattle Seahawks in Qwest Field.
+By week six, the Buccaneers had a record of 4–2, including home victories against division rivals the Carolina Panthers and the New Orleans Saints.
+Running Back Carnell “Cadillac” Williams suffered a season-ending torn patellar tendon in a week 4 home victory over the Panthers, which contributed to a 33-14 blowout loss to former Buccaneers head coach Tony Dungy's Indianapolis Colts the next week.
 The Buccaneers' misfortune against non-divisional teams was countered as the season progressed by their domination of the NFC South.
 In week 15, Micheal Spurlock recorded the first ever kick return touchdown ever scored by a Tampa Bay Buccaneer in a home victory against the Atlanta Falcons.
 They won all but one of their divisional games and, at the peak of their success, had a record of 9–5.
 Many factors contributed to this, such as the problems faced by Atlanta, whose star quarterback Michael Vick had been arrested on dog fighting charges in the preseason, and the season-ending ACL tear suffered by New Orleans running back Deuce McAllister. they finished off the season on a low point, however, but still won the NFC South division, and qualified for a playoff spot at 9–7.

 Tampa Bay were set to host the New York Giants at Raymond James Stadium for their second home playoff game in three seasons.
 They began well opening up the scoreboard with the first touchdown of the game, which was a 1-yard Earnest Graham run.
-However, the Giants outscored the Bucs 24-0 until the last three minutes of play, when Jeff Garcia completed a touchdown pass to Alex Smith to bring the Bucs back to just a ten-point deficit, although an interception by R. W. McQuarters with two minutes left, sealed the victory for Giants.
+However, the Giants outscored the Buccaneers 24-0 until the last three minutes of play, when Jeff Garcia completed a touchdown pass to Alex Smith to bring the Bucs back to just a ten-point deficit, although an interception by R. W. McQuarters with two minutes left, sealed the victory for Giants.
 In the end the Buccaneers had been held to 271 yards of total offense and 3 turnovers, and lost the game 24–14.